-It is National Suicide Prevention Week in the USA, and today is R U OK?
-Day in Australia.
-It is a day where we remember those whose stories ended too soon.
+It is National Suicide Prevention Week, a day where we remember those whose stories ended too soon.
 Today, and every day, is also an opportunity to share a piece of your story.
 It is an invitation to be courageous and share something that, maybe up until this point, has been without an audience.
 Today is a chance to ask those around us how they are doing, and to actually allow for the space and time to hear the real answer.

 There is a lot of stigma that surrounds mental health issues.
 I have the privilege of running seminars with high school students around this topic, and I look specifically at the reasons we don’t reach out for help.
 Towards the start of the seminar, after I have made some jokes about red heads (I am one, which means I am allowed to make such jokes), I ask students to close their eyes.
 I then ask them to keep their eyes closed and raise their hand if they know someone, or have personally, been affected by depression, anxiety, self-injury and suicide.